quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Tuple {#tuple-field}

 A qlog event is typically associated with a single network "path", which is usually aligned with a four-tuple of IP addresses and ports.
-In many cases, this tuple will be the same for all events in a given trace, and does not need to be logged explicitly with each event.
-In this case, the "tuple" field can be omitted (in which case the default value of "" is assumed) or reflected in "common_fields" instead (see {{common-fields}}).

-However, in some situations, such as during QUIC's Connection Migration or when a transport protocol can use multiple paths, it is useful to be able to split events across multiple (concurrent) tuples and/or paths.
+The optional "tuple" field (of type TupleID) identifies a single network four-tuple and can be used to associate individual events with a specific "path".

 Definition: